 First Penance and First Holy Communion usually take place during 2nd grade.

-Confirmation now takes place during the fall of 8th grade.
+Confirmation now takes place during the spring of 7th grade.

 At a lower level of the hierarchy are deacons, upon whom hands are imposed "not unto the priesthood, but unto a ministry of service."
 For strengthened by sacramental grace, in communion with the bishop and his group of priests they serve in the diaconate of the liturgy, of the word, and of charity to the people of God.
 (Lumen Gentium, 29).

 The diaconate has its origins in apostolic times and flourished during the first four centuries of the Church’s history.
 Later, for very complex reasons, the diaconate went into decline until it became little more than a step on the way to the priesthood in the Western Church.

 When the Second Vatican Council restored the diaconate as a permanent ministry in the Church, it did so for three primary reasons: